takahamich/productively_webapp/README.md

 - [x] Set up our database - MongoDb
 - [x] Design layout of our app's homepage using styled components and flexbox
+- [x] For iteration 3, most of the work was done for our backend, including sending data to the database, and querying the database (also see Going Beyond CRUD).

 See the [open issues](https://github.com/jhu-oose/2021-fall-group-moose/issues) for a full list of proposed features (and known issues).